-The market maker or issuer, in consultation with the lead manager may enter into agreement with nominated investors for receiving or delivering the specified securities in the market making subject to the prior approval by the SME exchange.
-The issuer shall disclose the details of arrangement of market making in the offer document.
-The specified securities being bought or sold in the process of market making may be transferred to or from the nominated investor with whom the merchant banker has entered into an agreement for the market making.
-The market maker shall buy the entire shareholding of a shareholder of the issuer in one lot, where value of such shareholding is less than the minimum contract size allowed for trading on the SME exchange.
-Market maker shall not buy the shares from the promoters or persons belonging to promoter group of the issuer or any person who has acquired shares from such promoter or person belonging to promoter 30.
-Listing on the e Institutional Trading Platform Applicability To issuers seeking listing of their specified see pursuant to an initial public offer or for only on a stock exchange of their specified see without making a public offer.
-The provisions of these regulations, in respect matters not specifically dealt or excluded und Chapter, shall apply mutatis mutandis to any or trading of specified securities under this C Non-applicability Sub-regulation (2) of regulation 7 on restrictions on the amount of general corporate purposes; and Sub-regulation (1) and (2) of regulation 6 on eligibility requirements.
+- The lead manager shall ensure compulsory market making through the stock brokers of SME exchange appointed by the issuer, for a minimum period of three years from the date of listing of specified securities or from the date of migration from the Main Board. - The market maker or issuer, in consultation with the lead manager may enter into agreement with nominated investors for receiving or delivering the specified securities in the market making subject to the prior approval by the SME exchange.

+- The issuer shall disclose the details of arrangement of market making in the offer document. - The specified securities being bought or sold in the process of market making may be transferred to or from the nominated investor with whom the merchant banker has entered into an agreement for the market making. - The market maker shall buy the entire shareholding of a shareholder of the issuer in one lot, where value of such shareholding is less than the minimum contract size allowed for trading on the SME exchange. - Market maker shall not buy the shares from the promoters or persons belonging to promoter group of the issuer or any person who has acquired shares from such promoter or person belonging to promoter group, during the compulsory market making period.

+30. Listing on the Institutional Trading Platform

+To issuers seeking listing of their specified securities pursuant to an initial public offer or for only trading on a stock exchange of their specified securities without making a public offer.
+The provisions of these regulations, in respect of the matters not specifically dealt or excluded under this Chapter, shall apply mutatis mutandis to any listing or trading of specified securities under this Chapter.
+Non-applicability Sub-regulation (2) of Regulation 7 on restrictions on the amount of general corporate purposes; and Sub-regulation (1) and (2) of Regulation 6 on eligibility requirements.